xwmx/nb/README.md

 `notes` works with text files in any markup format.
 By default, `notes` files are normal [Markdown](https://daringfireball.net/projects/markdown/) files that can be edited with any text editor.
-If the files are modified using a different program, `notes` will automatically commit all of the changes the next time it runs.

 `notes` can be configured to save the data files in a directory used by a general purpose syncing utility like Dropbox so they can be edited on